StartupMakers/jss-from-css/README.md

 ## Adapters

-At the moment [stylis.js](https://github.com/thysultan/stylis.js) and [https://github.com/aramk/CSSJSON](CSSJSON) are using to parse your CSS code.
+At the moment [stylis.js](https://github.com/thysultan/stylis.js) and [CSSJSON](https://github.com/aramk/CSSJSON) are using to prepare and parse your CSS code.
 But you can create any custom CSS adapter to override `prepare` and/or `parse` functions.

-PostCSS, LESS, SCSS.
-Feel free, just do it:
++ `prepare(CSS: string): string` is using for preparing pure CSS from you PostCSS, LESS or SCSS code.
++ `parse(CSS: string): object` is using for converting pure CSS to JSS.

+Feel free to play with it:

 ```javascript
 import { createCSSAdapter, keyframes } from 'jss-from-css'